- Place items in a cardboard box marked "HCC"

 |Plano West Senior High School||5601 W Parker|

 CVS offers a mail-back service utilizing a pre-addressed envelope to send the unwanted medications to a facility for disposal or incineration.
-The CVS TakeAway Envelope is available online at cvs.com or at any CVS storefront.
+The CVS TakeAway Envelope is available online at cvs.com Opens a New Window. or at any CVS storefront.

 Selected Pharmacies Accept Unwanted Medications

 Some pharmacies recognize the importance of safety control and dispose of unused medications and offer self-funded collection programs.
-You can enter your zip code within the following website to find the closest participating pharmacy.
+You can enter your zip code within the Dispose My Meds website Opens a New Window. to find the closest participating pharmacy.
 Upon locating the closest participating pharmacy, always contact them directly to ensure their participation and individual program guidelines.

 Other Types of Pharmaceutical Waste